bonimba87/CompChemML/GNN/README.md

 This project is part of an **upskilling roadmap** in cheminformatics and applied machine learning.

 ## Note on environment
-Notebooks have been run on `Google Colab`, which makes installing `pygeom` much easier than on a Mac.
+Notebooks have been run on `Google Colab`, which makes installing `PyG` much easier than on a Mac.
 Path to `utils.py` and input_data files have to be edited accordingly.

 ##  Dataset